Amines and Amides

 Data Analysis

-The data from experiments on amines and amides can be analyzed using a variety of techniques, including:
+Data from experiments on amines and amides can be analyzed using various techniques, including:

 - Statistical analysis